 Spondon Pubs and Clubs - A Social History by James Wilson

 James Wilson takes a look at the history of Spondon's pubs and clubs, both past and present.
-As well as detailing the past of all our our existing hostelries, the book also remembers the pubs that Spondon has lost over the years - those in recent years and also those back through the centuries.
+As well as detailing the past of all our existing hostelries, the book also remembers the pubs that Spondon has lost over the years - those in recent years and also those back through the centuries.

 The book also explores some of Spondon's "mystery" pubs referenced through history and also remembers some of the clubs and traditions associated with Spondon's most popular venues over the years.